ahdavies6/clip-robustness/notes/setup coop.md

 pip install -r requirements.txt
 ```

-however, the torch installation in the `dassl` environment will be wrong (we need the updated cudatoolkit and torch), so instead of running the `conda install pytorch ...` command, run
+(we are doing something different from their instruction --> the torch installation in the `dassl` environment will be wrong (we need the updated cudatoolkit and torch), so instead of running the `conda install pytorch ...` command run

 ```bash
 conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch